Beguiled (song)

 "Beguiled" is a song by the American alternative rock band The Smashing Pumpkins.
 It was released as the first single from their twelfth studio album, Atum: A Rock Opera in Three Acts on September 20, 2022.
 The song debuted with a live music video premiering on TikTok directed by Linda Strawberry.
 The single was released digitally to streaming services the following day.

-The song achieved great airplay success in the United States on the Billboard Charts, reaching number 7 on the Rock Airplay chart, the band's first top 10 hit since "Tarantula", released in 2007.
-In January 2023, the song also hit the top 20 of the Alternative Airplay chart, reaching number 12.
+The song reached number seven on the Billboard Rock Airplay chart, the band's first top ten hit since "Tarantula" in 2007.
+In January 2023, the song peaked at number 12 on Billboards Alternative Airplay chart.
 "Beguiled" was performed live for the first time on September 20, 2022 at the Metro, Chicago.
 The song was performed by the band on The Tonight Show with Jimmy Fallon on September 23, 2022.

 Background and recording

 The single was the first to be released from the upcoming studio album Atum: A Rock Opera in Three Acts, a three-part concept album that acts as a sequel to 1995's Mellon Collie and the Infinite Sadness, 2000's Machina/The Machines of God and Machina II/The Friends & Enemies of Modern Music.
-The album will be released in three separate acts of 11 songs with ATUM: Act One scheduled for November 15, 2022, ATUM: Act Two scheduled for January 31, 2023, and ATUM: Act Three scheduled for April 23, 2023.
+The album was released in three separate acts of 11 songs with ATUM: Act One released on November 15, 2022, ATUM: Act Two released on January 31, 2023, and ATUM: Act Three released on April 23, 2023.

-According to Billy Corgan, the song is sung from the perspective of the Authoritarian of the story, as relaying propaganda to the masses: " 'Trust the message'.
+According to Billy Corgan, the song is sung from the perspective of the Authoritarian of the story, as relaying propaganda to the masses: "'Trust the message'.
 At the height of the pandemic, we kept saying trust the science.
 Having been in public life for 35 years, anytime anyone asks you to trust them, that's when I run.
 So it's a little bit like somebody saying, if you just have faith in what we stand for, everything will be fine."

 The guitar riff for "Beguiled" came to fruition very early in the demo sessions for Atum: A Rock Opera in Three Acts.
 In the same interview with Kerrang magazine, Corgan described how the riff for the song came about and how the band in a rare move never changed the song from its initial inception, "...we never changed the tempo, which is very, very rare.
 Almost always you speed things up or whatever.
 But there's something about it being so slow that we just never changed.
 And that's probably the only thing on the entire record that didn't go through some sort of metamorphosis."